Mackk92/HospitalManager/README.md

 # HospitalManager
 Simple program to manage patients information for hospital or clinic.

-Features:
--customizable connection
--database automatic craetion
--accounts for patients and stuff
+Features: -customizable connection -database automatic creation -accounts for patients and stuff -token authorization
--token authorization